domsinclair/PinegrowBits/cheatsheet.md

 ## Responsive Design ([Tailwind Docs](https://tailwindcss.com/docs/responsive-design))

-At the heart of Tailwind is the concept of Mobile first design.
+At the heart of Tailwind is the concept of ([Mobile first design](https://www.lukew.com/ff/entry.asp?933)).
 Roughly translated that means that all utilities that aren't prefixed will apply to all of the breakpoints.
 Tailwind has a number of pre configured breakpoints.

 <kbd>sm</kbd>  Equates to a minimum width of 640px creating a media statement @media (min-width: 640px)<br>
 <kbd>md</kbd>  Equates to a minimum width of 768px creating a media statement @media (min-width: 768px)<br>